by Carlos Garriga (CLAS ’23 Biology)

 Importantly, only 50% of blue tits and 32% of great tits that died in the egg expired before the stage of development at which an embryo was discernable to the naked eye.
 This means that if Hemmings and Evans had not examined the egg contents microscopically, they would have incorrectly deemed roughly half of unhatched blue tit eggs and one third of unhatched great tit eggs as unfertilized.
 Thus, evolutionary studies done on birds without proper examination of unhatched eggs might contain skewed data regarding unfertilized eggs.
 Accordingly, the same studies might discard genetic data that could influence our understanding of evolutionary patterns.

 Driver, R., V. Ferretti, E. Burton, K. L. Cornell Duerr, M. McCoy, and R. L. Curry.
-In press.
-Spatiotemporal variation in hatching success and nestling sex ratio in chickadee populations across a moving hybrid zone.
+2022.
+Spatiotemporal variation in hatching success and nestling sex ratios track rapid movement of a songbird hybrid zone.
 American Naturalist

 Hemmings, N., and S. Evans.
 2020.
 Unhatched eggs represent the invisible fraction in two wild bird populations.
 Biology Letters 16:20190763. https://doi.org/10.1098/rsbl.2019.0763